Umrath House at a glance

 For information about the WUSA League of Students, visit Student Transitions & Engagement.

-Umrath history
+Umrath House history

 a crest with a blue background, three red stripes on the left side that go halfway through the crest and connect with a large white anchor in the middle of the crest